 We want to hear from anyone under the age of 18 who looks after someone in their family who has a disability, illness, mental health condition or addiction.
 This young person may have made a huge contribution to family or community life.
 Examples may be helping around the house, looking after siblings or taking on extra responsibility for someone else in their family or neighbourhood.

-This award recognises the dedicated drivers who ensured essential supplies reached those in need, whether it was medication, the weekly shop or a well deserved meal throughout the pandemic.
+This award recognises the dedicated drivers and essential retail workers who ensured vital supplies reached those in need, whether it was medication, the weekly shop or a well-deserved meal throughout the pandemic.

-We are looking to celebrate drivers from businesses and organisations across Ayrshire who have gone the extra mile to help keep the country moving under exceptional circumstances.
+We are looking to celebrate drivers and retail workers from businesses and organisations across Ayrshire who have gone the extra mile to help keep the country moving under exceptional circumstances.

 Where would we be without the key workers who were at the frontline, ensuring our needs were met during the pandemic?
 This award is open to key workers across the area who worked throughout lockdown to keep Ayrshire moving.